Configuration Reference

 • ≥ 50 – also print the full internal parse-tree representation of the query before and after rewriting.

-All four variables have user-level scope: any user can change them for their own session without superuser privileges.
+All variables above have user-level scope: any user can change them for their own session without superuser privileges.